Stobart Air: Stobart Air

 On 27 April 2020, Stobart Group bought back Stobart Air and Propius Leasing from the Connect Airways bankruptcy administrators.
 Stobart Group initially paid €344,000 to Connect Airways administrators EY, the deal is set to be worth over €9.45m.
 Stobart Air was also in talks with Aer Lingus to extend its franchise agreement beyond 2022.

 Following a competitive tender process, in November 2020 it was announced that Stobart Air had not been successful in retaining the Aer Lingus Regional franchise.
 A new operator was to take over from January 2023, will take over with Emerald Airlines as the preferred option.

 In April 2021, Isle of Man-based company Ettyl reached an agreement to buy Stobart Air.
 At the end of May, it emerged that Ettyl's intended financing had not materialised, postponing completion of the deal.

 On 11 June 2021, Stobart Air informed Aer Lingus it was terminating its franchise agreement as the company was to be placed into liquidation, resulting in the cancellation of all Aer Lingus Regional flights.

 Destinations

-Aer Lingus
+Aer Lingus Regional

 Destinations flown by Aer Arann before 2012 then onwards operating for Aer Lingus Regional.